 How can we reduce ramp-up time?

-Unfortunately it is not possible to reduce the duration of a ramp-up plan.
+In most cases, it is not possible to reduce the duration of a ramp-up plan.
 Nearly all email receivers have various, specific and proprietary sending volume restrictions.
 We automatically adapt sending pace as needed based on what we learn from the receivers.
 On occasion, if a plan is performing quite well, it would be possible to increase the volume of the segments which may speed up the plan and potentially reduce the time to completion.

 Does a dedicated IP address always require a ramp-up plan?

-In 99.9% of situations, yes.
+Yes.
 Moving an email stream to a new dedicated IP address must be done with caution and a proper ramp-up plan can ensure this.

 How do we complete your ramp up when we are still sending from our previous ESP?